Kuadrant/multicluster-gateway-controller/docs/tlspolicy/tls-policy.md

 ## TLSPolicy creation and attachment

-The TLSPolicy requires a reference to an existing [CertManager Issuer] https://cert-manager.io/docs/configuration/.
+The TLSPolicy requires a reference to an existing [CertManager Issuer](https://cert-manager.io/docs/configuration/).
 If we create a [selfigned cluster](https://cert-manager.io/docs/configuration/selfsigned/) issuer with the following:

 ```yaml